 You’ve seen it.
 You’ve heard about it.
 You may even have some of it lurking in your basement.
 But do you know just how much it can actually influence your health?

-Now consider this: Have you ever experienced prolonged symptoms with seemingly no explanation?
+Now, consider this: Have you ever experienced prolonged symptoms with seemingly no explanation?
 Maybe you were fatigued, or had ongoing headaches, brain fog, or musculoskeletal pain that just wouldn’t go away.
-You may have even seen multiple doctors who couldn’t come up with a cause for your discomfort.
-Mold toxicity may be the culprit.
+If so, mold toxicity may be a root cause to look into.

 The What, Why, and How of Mold Toxicity

 Mold toxicity is a tricky condition to navigate, but oftentimes, it is responsible for those pesky, unresolved symptoms.
-And it’s more common than you may expect: “There are approximately 5-10 million people in the US walking around with mold toxicity at any given time,” says Dr. Scott Jamison, functional medicine physician at PALM Health.
+And it’s more common than you may expect: “There are approximately 5-10 million people in the US walking around with mold toxicity at any given time,” says Dr. Roca.

 The picture is complex when it comes to mold toxicity.
 First of all, the symptoms related to mold toxicity can vary greatly.
 Many people experience just one or two mild respiratory symptoms, while others become so sick that they are bedridden.
 Sometimes, mold toxicity can even manifest as personality change, electrical shocks, poor memory, and confusion.